 Studying at Stockholm University makes a difference

-To be eligible for the programme we require the equivalent to Bachelor's degree in the natural sciences or in engineering, including 15 higher education credits (ECTS) in mathematics or statistics.
+To be eligible for the program we require the equivalent to Bachelor's degree in the natural sciences or in engineering, including 15 higher education credits (ECTS) in mathematics or statistics.
 If you are interested in our courses in chemistry or toxicology you also need 30 ECTS in chemistry at the Bachelor’s level.
-In addition, you are required to show English proficiency equivalent to Swedish high school level.
+In addition, you are required to show English proficiency equivalent to the Swedish high school level.

 Application and tuition fees are required unless you are EU/EEA citizen or have long-term/permanent residency status in Sweden (or temporary residency for reasons other than studies).